Limulo/website-restyle2016/_posts/2015-06-01-scumm-versions.md

 Even more interesting can be to link the _interactive fiction_ genre to the "analog" version of it: I'm talking about the "**Choose your own adventure**" literary genre which gained a great popularity in the '80 but began to be experimented since the '40.

 ... better for me to stop here before to definitely loose myself in looking for the origin of the adventure genre.
-Anyway, from the [reference](#Reference) section you can find a list of useful links you can use yourself to go deeper into the subject.
+Anyway, from the reference section below you can find a list of useful links you can use yourself to go deeper into the subject.

+{% comment %}
 However I must confess I would really like to examine the thing in depth, maybe in some future post: as an example I would like to analyse the differences between Sierra game engines and SCUMM not to mention that I have never played even a Sierra adventure and need to remedy it!
+{% endcomment %}

 ## Game and Intepreter

 Stop wandering now and let's start to examine something concrete about the SCUMM world.
-Let's make an example and see what's the difference between the game and the interpreter.
+Let's see what's the difference between the game and the interpreter.

 We will need to run our LucasArts games, either on an old PC or on an emulated one (using **DOSBox** for example), and type some commands to show information about the interpreter and the game itself.